ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md

 or [lazy and eager enumerables](../enumerables/lazy-vs-eager.md) then you'll have seen how we can use options to control complex behaviours in Rezolver containers.
-That's what is shown in the alternative call to `UseRezolver` in the commented code.  you can also pass a configuration callback gthat will be called to modify the @Rezolver.RezolverOptions that will be used to create both the @Rezolver.ITargetContainer that forms the basis of the registrations, and the @Rezolver.ScopedContainer that will ultimately create the objects for the application.
+That's what is shown in the alternative call to `UseRezolver` in the commented code.  you can also pass a configuration callback gthat will be called to modify the @Rezolver.RezolverOptions that will be used to create both the @Rezolver.IRootTargetContainer that forms the basis of the registrations, and the @Rezolver.ScopedContainer that will ultimately create the objects for the application.